andrewallaway/homestead-guide-en/introduction/what-is-Apla.rst

 ********************************************************************************
 Genesis has a multi-level access rights management system.
 Access rights can be configured to create and change any element of an application: contracts, database tables, interface pages, and ecosystem parameters.
 Permissions to change access rights can be configured as well.

-By default, all rights in an Genesis ecosystem are managed by its founder (this is defined in the MainCondition contract, which every ecosystem has by default).
+By default, all rights in a Genesis ecosystem are managed by its founder (this is defined in the MainCondition contract, which every ecosystem has by default).
 However, after specialized smart laws are created, access rights control can be transferred to all ecosystem members or a group of such members.

 Controlled Operations
 ==========================